-Leica CL versus Olympus E-M1 II
+Leica CL vs Olympus E-M1 II

-The Leica CL (Typ 7323) and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in November 2017 and September 2016.
+The Leica CL (Typ 7323) and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in November 2017 and September 2016.
 Both the CL and the E-M1 II are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (E-M1 II) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably larger (19 percent) than the Leica CL.
 Moreover, the E-M1 II is substantially heavier (42 percent) than the CL.
 It is noteworthy in this context that the E-M1 II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.